Lesson 63: Handel Sonata in G minor, HWV 360 — Adagio and Presto

 The articulation

-The standard Baroque articulation for fast triple-meter is to slur the first two of each group of three and tongue the third — the same gigue pattern from Lesson 59.
-Apply it across the whole Presto.
-If you double-tongue from Lesson 41, use it on the sixteenth-note passages only; the eighth-note motion should stay single-tongued for clarity.
+Slur the first two of each group of three and tongue the third — the gigue pattern from Lesson 59.
+Double-tongue the sixteenth-note passages only; eighth-note motion stays single-tongued.

 Drill — the cyclic descent

-The descending tetrachord that opens the Larghetto and runs through the Presto.
-Hear them as the same gesture transformed by tempo and metre.
+Hear the Larghetto's opening descent and the Presto's as the same gesture transformed by tempo and metre.

 The Larghetto opening — the descending tetrachord at slow tempo (review from Lesson 61).